-UCD School of Law Doctoral Scholarships
+UCD Sutherland School of Law Doctoral Scholarships

-Closing Date: Friday the 31st of May 2013
+Closing Date: Thursday the 30th of April 2015

-The scholarships will provide tuition fees at the EU rate and a yearly stipend of €7,000.
+The scholarships will provide tuition fees at the EU rate and a yearly stipend of €16,000.
 The scholarships are tenable for a maximum of four years, renewable each year subject to satisfactory progress.
-The scholarships are available to new students commencing their doctoral studies in the School of Law for the first time in September 2013 on a full-time basis.
+The scholarships are available to full time students commencing their doctoral studies in the School of Law in September 2015.
+A limited amount of teaching may be required of scholarship holders.

 In addition to the cover letter you must submit the following documents: